Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   - Tailored questions for each level.
   - Breaking up regions further into smaller areas, such as cities.

-- Create different games focusing on specific categories such as British landmarks.
+- Create different games focusing on specific categories such as British landmarks, famous people and football stadiums.

 - Social media icons are currently linked to my Github page, the Instagram home-page and my Linkedin profile.
 If the game progresses I will create customized social links for BRITbrAIN to create further player interaction.